Ottonian Renaissance: Limitations

-A Limited Renewal
+A limited renewal

 Whether considered primarily Ottonian, of the 10th century, around the year 1000, or as a continuation of the Carolingian Renaissance, the "renaissance" had clear limits.

 Geographical limitations were evident first.
 Cultural vitality varied sharply between Germany and the rest of the West, or between northern and southern Europe, and the scholarly network was unevenly dense.
 Human limitations also existed: beyond the two main figures, Abbo and Gerbert, the period's notable scholars were fewer and less productive than the exceptional generations of Carolingian scholars from Peter of Pisa to John Scotus Eriugena.
 The quantitative output of the 10th and 11th centuries was not comparable to the Carolingian period, and education remained primarily based on the liberal arts and texts written or rediscovered under Charlemagne and his successors.

 The disengagement of kings and princes from education and culture further distinguished the Ottonian period from the preceding two centuries.
 While this is less true for Germany, it exacerbated geographical disparities and reduced the renewal's scope, which was almost solely driven by ecclesiastical circles:

 The alliance between power and the scholarly clerical world seems broken.
 The Church falls into lay hands, and the greatest intellectual of the time, Gerbert, shows no interest in the small Frankish kingdom where he was born.
 As for the monks, they scatter like flocks of sparrows, hastily carrying relics and manuscripts under the blows of Danes, Saracens, or Hungarians. […] From 911, Normandy, and since 878, Brittany, lose all trace of culture.

 Thus, the renewal from around 900 to 1030 should be seen primarily as a period of resistance for Carolingian cultural activity (aptly termed the "Third Carolingian Renaissance" by Pierre Riché), in a more unstable context, marked by limited periods of growth in time and space.
 It concluded a long era of Western cultural unification and the gradual development of medieval education:

 The foundations laid by the pioneers of the 6th and 7th centuries prepared the Carolingian edifice, completed by the monks and clerics of the 10th century.
 Educational institutions no longer needed political impetus to progress and establish themselves. […] What a distance between Alcuin's religiously and liturgically dominated culture and that of Fulbert and his students! […] In an intellectually unified world, beyond kingdom borders, a clerical intelligentsia, moving freely between schools and communicating easily through the universal language of ecclesiastical Latin, could rapidly advance and spread scientific and pedagogical innovations.
 Now that the ancient curriculum was fully applied (unlike under the Roman Empire), the fruits of this education could emerge.